User4802/passwordGen/README.md

 - Quick generation with argv
     - the lenght must be at least 8 any lee than that will result in a error
     - for password with less than 8 character use the "custom" init
-    - On by default: Numbers, symbols, lower and upper case character.
+    - On by default: Numbers, symbols, lipsum, lower and upper case character.

+# In progress

 - Custom
     - Lenght